(A) This rule describes Ohio's medicaid estate recovery program and the undue hardship waiver request process.

 (a) When the individual created the hardship by using estate planning methods under which the individual divested, transferred, or otherwise encumbered assets in whole or in part to avoid estate recovery.

 (b) When an undue hardship waiver will result in the payment of claims to other creditors with lower priority standing under Ohio's probate law.

 (I) Request for undue hardship waiver.

-(a) The ODJFS director, or designee, will review only those portions of the undue hardship waiver request that were denied or time-limited.
+(a) The ODM director, or designee, will review only those portions of the undue hardship waiver request that were denied or time-limited.
 The director will not deny or limit any portion of the undue hardship waiver request that has already been granted.

-(b) The ODJFS director, or designee, must review the undue hardship waiver request and notify the applicant within sixty calendar days whether (at the director's sole discretion) the director, or designee, has approved (in full, in part, or for a limited time) or denied the request for an undue hardship waiver.
+(b) The ODM director, or designee, shall review the undue hardship waiver request and notify the applicant within sixty calendar days whether (at the director's sole discretion) the director, or designee, has approved (in full, in part, or for a limited time) or denied the request for an undue hardship waiver.
 Failure to meet this sixty day deadline does not result in an automatic decision on the request.